pavas23/supermart-backend/README.md

   - Confirm order and make payment
   - User should get a confirmation message with expected delivery date.
   - User will have a Wallet from where payments will be made, and user can top-up the wallet if necessary.
 But at the time of registration must start with minimum of 1000/-.
+  - User can add review about the website.

 ### Other functionality
   - Admin user should be able to generate reports like – items sold on a date, customer order details(summary) for a month, item stock status etc.